 - Does the proposed solution solve this problem(s) in the ways we expect it to?

-Answering these questions helps focus the team on the intended outcomes, increases understanding of the institution’s needs, and allows those skeptical to ask questions and raise concerns.
+Answering these questions helps focus the team on the intended outcomes, increases understanding of the institution’s needs, and allows those skeptical about asking questions and raising concerns.

-One challenge selection teams face balancing the institution’s needs with the desire to find one solution that can do it all.
-It’s possible to choose a product that promises to address a variety of institutional needs only to find out the product is so general that it doesn’t effectively meet the project’s intended purpose.
-A clear understanding of the purpose and intended outcomes for the investment will help avoid this mistake.
+One challenge selection teams face balancing the institution’s needs with the desire to find one solution to do it all.
+It’s possible to choose a product that promises to address various institutional needs only to find out the product is so general that it doesn’t effectively meet the project’s intended purpose.
+A clear understanding of the purpose and intended outcomes of the investment will help avoid this mistake.

 3. Compose a wish list of required and desired features.